 Transaction Log Truncation

 Log truncation frees space in the log file for reuse by the transaction log.
 Log truncation is essential to keep the log from filling.
 Log truncation deletes inactive virtual log files from the logical transaction log of a SQL Server database, freeing space in the logical log for reuse by the Physical transaction log.
 If a transaction log were never truncated, it would eventually fill all the disk space that is allocated to its physical log files.

 To avoid this problem, unless log truncation is being delayed for some reason, truncation occurs automatically after the following events:

 Under the simple recovery model, after a checkpoint.

 Under the full recovery model or bulk-logged recovery model, if a checkpoint has occurred since the previous backup, truncation occurs after a log backup (unless it is a copy-only log backup).

 For more information, see Factors That Can Delay Log Truncation, later in this topic.

 Log truncation does not reduce the size of the physical log file.
-To reduce the physical size of a physical log file, you must shrink the log file.
+To reduce the physical size of a physical log file, you need to shrink the log file.
 For information about shrinking the size of the physical log file, see Manage the Size of the Transaction Log File.

-When log records remain active for a long time, transaction log truncation is delayed, and the transaction log can fill up, as we mentioned earlier in this long topic.
+When log records remain active for a long time transaction log truncation is delayed, and potentially the transaction log can fill up.

-Really, Log truncation can be delayed by a variety of reasons.
-Learn what, if anything, is preventing your log truncation by querying the log_reuse_wait and log_reuse_wait_desc columns of the sys.databases catalog view.
+Log truncation can be delayed by a variety of factors.
+You can discover what, if anything, is preventing log truncation by querying the log_reuse_wait and log_reuse_wait_desc columns of the sys.databases catalog view.
 The following table describes the values of these columns.